Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

 Theka Notation for Vilambit Ektaal

-The Theka (foundational phrase) for Vilambit Ektaal is presented below.
-Note that in Vilambit laya, each beat often contains subdivisions or filler bols (phrases) to maintain the slow, continuous flow.
+The Theka (foundational phrase) for Vilambit Ektaal is presented below in three mobile-friendly rows of four beats.
+Note that in Vilambit laya, each beat often contains subdivisions or filler bols to maintain the slow, continuous flow.

 Understanding the Taal Signs